revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 It refers to the settings.xml to look for the repositories to look for the resource.
 It first looks into the configured local repository, then it looks into the configured remote repositories.
-If the resource is still not found , it looks it within maven repository central i.e repo1.maven.org.
-If its still not found, it throws the exception saying `Unable to find resource in repository central`.
+If the resource is still not found , it looks it within maven repository central i.e., repo1.maven.org.
+If it’s still not found, it throws the exception saying `Unable to find resource in repository central`.

 </blockquote>
 </details>